-Technical flat sheet glass offers a much better surface quality, purity and flatness compared to ordinary standard glass qualities.
-Those materials meet the specialized high demands of many industrial optical and optoelectronic applications.
-They often offer special features like a high temperature resistance, a high surface quality and flatness.
-Here you will find the data sheets of our technical flat glasses BOROFLOAT® and B 270® from SCHOTT as well as 1737F, EAGLE2000 and 7059 from CORNING and our selected float glass.
+Technical sheet glass offers a much better surface quality, purity, and flatness than ordinary standard flat glass.
+These glass products meet the high requirements of many industrial optical and optoelectronic applications.
+They typically provide unique properties such as high-temperature resistance, excellent surface quality, or increased flatness.
+Often, they work in optical applications without the need for additional expensive polishing processes.
+Here, please find the spec sheets of our high-grade flat glass materials BOROFLOAT® and B 270® crown glass from SCHOTT as well as 1737F, EAGLE2000, and 7059 from CORNING plus our selected float glass.

-Thin glass, microsheets and display glass are specialty glasses, with special technical features and properties.
-They can be, for example, alkali-free, extremely thin or light-weight.
-These glass types are often suitable for commercial optics and for the production of displays or for the use for chip-on-glass processes.
-Here you will find the data sheets of our thin glasses, microsheet and display glasses like D263 T, AF 32® eco, AS 87 eco, MEMpax®, AF45, AF37 from SCHOTT, 1737F, EAGLE2000, 0211 from CORNING and our selected float glass.
+Special thin glasses, microplates, and display glass materials offer extraordinary properties.
+They can be, for example, alkali-free, ultra-thin, flexible, or lightweight.
+These materials are suitable for thin glass optics, the production of displays, or COG processes.
+Here you can find the specification sheets of our thin-glass, microsheet-, and display glasses like D263 T, AF 32® eco, AS 87 eco, MEMpax®, AF45, AF37 from SCHOTT, as well as 1737F, EAGLE2000, 0211 from CORNING, plus information about our selected float glass.